Noelia Bermúdez

-María Noelia Bermúdez Valverde (born 20 September 1994), known as Noelia Bermúdez, is a Costa Rican footballer who plays as a goalkeeper for Spanish Primera División club Deportivo La Coruña and the Costa Rica women's national team.
+María Noelia Bermúdez Valverde (born 20 September 1994), known as Noelia Bermúdez, is a Costa Rican footballer who plays as a goalkeeper for Alajuelense and the Costa Rica women's national team.

 Club career

 Bermúdez signed for Spanish Primera División club Levante UD in January 2016.
 Six months and 15 league appearances later she was voted 2015–16 Goalkeeper of the Year in Spain.
 In 2017, Bermúdez joined Valencia CF.